jdjaxon/linux_cac/README.md

 ## Known Issues
 - CAC needs to be inserted before starting Firefox
+- Firefox goes into "loading loop" when trying to log in to Microsoft Teams

 ## Additional Resources
 - https://militarycac.com/linux.htm (this was my starting point)